 The steps below will show add an existing hydraulic model while working in the ArcMap or ArcGIS Pro integrated versions of WaterGEMS, SewerGEMS, and HAMMER.
-NOTE: As of version 10.03.02.XX, only WaterGEMS will integrate with ArcGIS Pro.
+For ArcGIS Pro integration, you will need WaterGEMS version 10.03.02.75 or later and SewerGEMS version 10.03.03.44 or later.
+HAMMER does not integrate with ArcGIS Pro at this time.

 After opening WaterGEMS for ArcGIS Pro, open a new or existing ArcGIS project.
 If you are using an existing project, make sure it does not already have a WaterGEMS model associated with it.
 Once the project is open, go to the WaterGEMS tab, and select Hydraulic Models > Add Existing Hydraulic Model.

 Browse to where the WaterGEMS model is saved and select the .wtg file.